James Puthucheary: Early life and education

-On 25 August 1922, Puthucheary was born in Alwaye (now known as Aluva), a village located on the outskirts of Cochin in the Indian state of Kerala.
+On 25 August 1922, James Joseph Puthucheary was born in Alwaye (now known as Aluva), a village located on the outskirts of Cochin in the Indian state of Kerala.
 His father, Joseph Chacko Puthucheary, was a court interpreter and later a police officer, and his mother, Kunyum Marthri, was a Nasarani.
 Puthucheary was the eldest among the 10 children.
 In 1926, his family moved to Muar.

 Later, his family moved to Johor Bahru, and Puthucheary attended the Johore English College, before graduating with a School Certificate in 1941.

 From 1943 to 1945, during the Japanese Occupation of Malaya, Puthucheary served as an officer in the Indian National Army.

 In 1948, Puthucheary was accepted for admission to Raffles College.
 He was elected as honorary general secretary of the first executive committee of the student union council of the University of Malaya in Singapore, before forming the Malayan Students' Party within the university, with the aims of fostering Malayan civic responsibility and consciousness among students.
 On 8 January 1951, under the suspicion of being involved with the Malayan Communist Party, Puthucheary was arrested during a raid carried out at the university.
 Puthucheary was allowed to sit for his undergraduate examinations under the supervision of a Special Branch officer, but he was soon no longer recognised as a student by the university as he was unable to pay the school fees.
 On 25 June 1952, after about 1.5 years, Puthucheary was released, and applied for readmissions to the university.
 In 1953, Puthucheary completed a Bachelor of Arts degree, and in 1954, he graduated with an honours degree in economics.

 Accused of publishing an allegedly seditious article named "Aggression in Asia" in the Fajar magazine published by the University Socialist Club, Puthucheary was one of the editorial board members that were arrested on 28 May 1954, and all members were bailed out by vice chancellor Sydney Caine.
 During the trial, students Ong Pang Boon and Ngiam Tong Dow were called as witnesses for the prosecution.
 Denis Pritt was the lead counsel, and with the assistance of Lee Kuan Yew as the junior counsel, the club won the case and all members were released on 25 August 1954.